Ruben2163/LumOS/README.md

 ## Contibuting
 Oxygen OS is a huge project with goals unobtianable by one, So we ask you please help use achieve our goal, even if its spell checking to even a whole bootloader, all contributions are appreciated!
+## Why help?
+When you help Oxygen OS with issues and further development it will get new versions faster and have more features that you want.